Qatari art: Art in public spaces

 Public commissions and civic initiatives have made public art visible in streetscapes, cultural districts, and transport hubs.
 Murals, sculptures, and large-scale installations are often installed in conjunction with heritage events and museum programming.
 Qatar Museums, in collaboration with the Public Works Authority (Ashghal), administers a nationwide program to integrate artworks into public spaces across the country.
 Launched in 2011 with Richard Serra's 7 at the Museum of Islamic Art, the initiative has grown to include more than one hundred installations by Qatari and international artists in locations ranging from heritage markets to desert landscapes.
 Some of the more well-known art installations are Richard Serra's East-West/West-East in Ras Abrouq, The Miraculous Journey by Damien Hirst at the Sidra Medical and Research Center, and Le Pouce (Thumb) by César Baldaccini at Souq Waqif.

 Conceived as part of Qatar Museum's broader cultural mission, the program seeks to create an "outdoor museum" that connects people with art in accessible settings.
 The program, led by Al-Mayassa bint Hamad Al Thani, commissions works through open calls and partnerships, and is considered one of the first comprehensive public art schemes in the Persian Gulf region.

 Art as a soft power

 Qatar has increasingly used art as an instrument of soft power, using it to project cultural influence.
 Al-Mayassa bint Hamad Al Thani, chair of Qatar Museums, has spearheaded this effort and has overseen acquisitions valued in the hundreds of millions of dollars, including works by Paul Cézanne and Paul Gauguin.
 Under her leadership, Qatar has invested heavily in building a world-class collection and hosting major cultural events.

 In 2025, Doha was announced as a host city for Art Basel, one of the most prominent contemporary art fairs.
 Furthermore, the Swiss edition of Art Basel in 2025 prominently featured Qatari sponsorship and programming, including a national pavilion.
-These efforts are part of a broader strategy by Qatar to integrate itself into elite cultural circuits traditionally dominated by Euro-American institutions.
+These efforts are perceived as a strategic move by Qatar to integrate itself into elite cultural circuits traditionally dominated by Euro-American institutions.